 The eCAF (Online Application) should be completed no sooner than two full business days AFTER the enrolment procedure has been finalised.

 Where students are required to pay a ‘gap’ fee between the ACBC Tuition fee and the available VET Student Loan, the Careers Advisor will record how this gap will be funded.

-You must provide ACBC with your Unique Student identifier (USI) and Tax file Number) (TFN) before commencing your course to be eligible for a VET Student Loan (see ACBC Student Handbook.)
+Applicants must provide ACBC with their Unique Student identifier (USI) and Tax file Number) (TFN) to be eligible for a VET Student Loan (see ACBC Student Handbook.)